betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABAndVisIt.md

 These parts will serve as the all important mesh domains for VisIt.
 The MOAB plugin uses this tag to prime [HDF5 *point selection* dataspaces](https://support.hdfgroup.org/documentation/hdf5/latest/_h5_s__u_g.html) used in collective `H5Dread()` and where each MPI rank winds up reading one or more of the `K` parts.
 The plugin can distribute the available partition sets among the participating MPI ranks.
-When R>K, some ranks may receive no partition and will be left used.
+When `R>K`, some ranks may receive no partition and will be left used.
-When R<K, multiple partition sets can be assigned to a rank.
+When `R<K`, multiple partition sets can be assigned to a rank.

 ### Resolving Other Differences